ashwin4ever/Computer-Vision/Detecting_Circles/README.md

 **Data Information:**
 Sanborn Fire Insurance Maps provided by Library of Congress
+- **ROI**: This folder contains the regions of interest extracted after applying Hough Transforms and is used for clustering

 **Code information:**
 - [k_means_sanborn.ipynb](https://github.com/ashwin4ever/Computer-Vision/blob/main/Detecting_Circles/k_means_sanborn.ipynb): Identifies and clusters images as either having Gasometer marking or not.
 This is a binary classification problem with 2 classes